apache/shardingsphere/docs/document/content/features/transaction/_index.en.md

 ### Application Scenarios for ShardingSphere BASE Transaction

 In terms of BASE transactions, final data consistency is guaranteed in a distributed environment.
-Unlike XA transactions, resources are not locked during the whole transaction process, so its performance is relatively higher.
+The XA transactions does not require long waits for transaction execution; it only needs to handle commit and rollback operations, so its performance is relatively higher.

 ### Application Scenarios for ShardingSphere LOCAL Transaction